funkhaus/wp-shopify-js/README.md

-This repo is the Vue mixin + store module for [WP-Shopify](https://github.com/funkhaus/wp-shopify), which integrates WordPress, Vue, and Shopify.
+Vue mixin and store module for [WP-Shopify](https://github.com/funkhaus/wp-shopify), which integrates Vue, Shopify, and (optionally) WordPress.

-With this plugin, you can tap into Shopify as the source of truth for prices, availability, variants, and more when displaying products on your WP-Shopify site.

 ## Table of Contents